mydogjavascript/final_project/README.md

                       numerous indicents assigned to single id's
                    - 'airbag' & 'deploy': Values are duplicated in the 'abcat' column
+                   - 'injury_severity': Values are not relevant to alive/dead outcome being saught

         c.
 Map the plan for cleaning data
                 i.
 Remove null values